Prenatal Evaluation in New Jersey

 Pregnant women who undergo prenatal diagnosis do so for several reasons.
 As mentioned, a large purpose of the diagnosing process is to assess for congenital anomalies, which account for 20 to 25% of perinatal deaths.
-Pregnant women come to our office to undergo prenatal diagnosis to manage the rest of her pregnancy in a more efficient way, determine her pregnancy’s outcome, plan for any possible complications regarding the birth process, plan for issues that could be present in the newborn, make sure the baby is born in the safest possible situation, and find any conditions that could affect other pregnancies in the future.
+Pregnant women come to our office to undergo prenatal diagnosis to manage the rest of her pregnancy in a more efficient way, to determine her pregnancy’s outcome, to plan for any possible complications regarding the birth process, to plan for issues that could be present in the newborn, to make sure the baby is born in the safest possible situation, and to find any conditions that could affect other pregnancies in the future.

 How We Test and Evaluate an Unborn Fetus

 Some tests, such as amniocentesis and chorionic villi sampling (CVS), are invasive.
 At our office, however, we also offer our patients NIPT – a simple blood test that is non-invasive to you and your baby.
 NIPT or non-invasive prenatal testing can detect up to 99% of fetuses with Down syndrome, other chromosomal abnormalities like trisomy 18 and 13, and sex chromosome irregularities.
-With a higher success rate and lower false positive rates than other available screenings used in the first trimester, it has become an extremely common screening test for pregnant women.
+With a higher success rate and lower false positive rate than other available screenings used in the first trimester, it has become an extremely common screening test for pregnant women.

 Different from genetic counseling, genetic screening addresses a woman’s risk to give birth to a baby with any chromosomal abnormalities and the conditions associated with them.
 Some genetic screenings are performed during the first trimester, usually between the 10th and 13th week of pregnancy, although they can be done in the second trimester as well.
-These tests evaluate the substances in a pregnant woman’s blood and ultrasound of the fetus.
+These tests evaluate the substances in a pregnant woman’s blood and an ultrasound of the fetus.

 Chorionic Villus Sampling (CVS) and Amniocentesis